About the Commission

 - investigates and mediates discrimination complaints of employment, housing and public accommodations.

-There are 15 Commission members; seven appointed by the Mayor and one appointed by each of the eight City Council Members.
-The Commissioners are confirmed by the City Council and serve staggered four-year terms.
+There are 17 Commission members; eight appointed by the Mayor and one nominated by each of the nine City Council Members.
+The Commissioners are confirmed by City Council and serve staggered four-year terms.
 The Commission's staff consists of an Executive Director and Executive Secretary.

-The public is encouraged to attend the meetings to bring to the Commission's attention, any human relations' problems, ideas or concerns.
+The public is encouraged to attend meetings and bring to the Commission's attention any human relations' problem, idea or concern.

 Third Wednesday, every month